-Graig Gaster The refining pot is for silver and the furnace for gold, But the Lord tests the hearts.
+The refining pot is for silver and the furnace for gold, But the Lord tests the hearts.
 (Proverbs 17:3) Knowing that the testing of your faith produces patience.
 But let patience have its perfect work, that you may be perfect and complete, lacking nothing.
-(James 1:3-4) As husbands or wives in crisis, we often take our eyes off of Christ and His promises, put them on circumstances, and become overwhelmed.
+(James 1:3-4) As husbands or wives in crisis, we often take our eyes off of Christ and His promises, put the circumstances, and become overwhelmed.
 So often, turning to Jesus is our last move.
-We need to remember that God is waiting to prove Himself faithful and more powerful than our circumstances.
-We must keep our hope fixed on Him (Hebrews 12:2) and remember that He sends us into storms because He has a plan (Ephesians 1:11).
-Just as Christ showed power over nature when He walked on water, healed, and raised a man from death, our greatest fear, so God wants to perform miracles for you as you love and tend to your spouse.
-We need to live each day seeking to please God alone, keeping our eyes on Him amid storms and difficulties.
-Sadly, because we do not develop intimacy with Christ, peace disappears.
-We become agitated, angered, and lose our joy and strength when the going gets tough.
-Peter wrote, "Yet if anyone suffers as a Christian, let him not be ashamed, but let him glorify God in this matter" (1 Peter 4:16).
+We to remember that God is waiting to prove Himself faithful and more powerful than circumstances.
+We must keep our hope fixed on Him (Hebrews 12:2) and remember that sends us into storms because He has a plan (Ephesians 1:11). need n our Just as Christ showed power over nature when He walked on water, healed, and raised a from death, our greatest fear, so God wants to perform miracles for you as you love and te your spouse.
+We need to live each day seeking to please God alone, keeping our eyes on Him storms and difficulties.
+Sadly, because we do not develop intimacy with Christ, peace disapp We become agitated, angered, and lose our joy and strength when the going gets tough. nd to amid Peter wrote, "Yet if anyone suffers as a Christian, let him not be ashamed, but let him glorify in this matter" (1 Peter 4:16).
 No one enjoys suffering.
-But for husbands and wives, it will be part of our relationship.
-Rather than think, God, why is this happening to me?, turn your thoughts to, God, what are You revealing in me through this circumstance?
-Self-Examination 1 For the next seven days, write all aspects of your marriage that qualify as trials.
-This will identify the areas God desires to transform in you.
-Describe what was revealed to be in you-anger, impatience, etc.-attitudes you believe fall short of God's nature.
-Day 1: ,
+But for husbands and wives, it will be of our relationship.
+Rather than think, God, why is this happening to me?, turn your though God, what are You revealing in me through this circumstance? part Self-Examination 1 For the next seven days, write all aspects of your marriage that qualify as trials.
+This will ide the areas God desires to transform in you.
+Describe what was revealed to be in you-a impatience, etc.-attitudes you believe fall short of God's nature. - Day 1: